 Still, have some questions?

 Here are some of the questions we hear most often from people before they register and attend the CERT Academy:

 Why should I attend?

 Your CERT training may be used just for your family, or in neighborhoods, businesses, and schools.
 Trained CERT members realize that in the event of a major disaster they may be required to rely on themselves and their neighbors to handle emergencies until first responders arrive.

 The primary reason for the CERT Academy is to give people the decision-making, organizational, and practical skills to offer immediate assistance to family members, neighbors, and associates while waiting for help.
 While people will respond to others in need without the training, the goal of the CERT program is to help people do so effectively and efficiently without placing themselves in unnecessary danger.

 And you just may have some fun while you learn how to survive the next disaster.

 How does CERT benefit the community?

-What if I want to do more than just the basic training?
+What if I want to do more than just the CERT Basic Training?

 CERT members can increase their knowledge and capability by attending classes on animal care, special needs concerns, donation management, community relations, shelter management, debris removal, utility control, advanced first aid, Automatic External Defibrillator (AED) use, CPR skills, and others.
-CERT member also can use their skills to help the program flourish by volunteering for scheduled community events (Cypress Festival, Seal Beach Run/Walk, Cypress PD Open House, La Palma Run for Fun, the Westminster Tet Parade, St. Patrick’s Day in Seal Beach, etc.)
+CERT member also can use their skills to help the program flourish by volunteering for scheduled community events (Cypress Festival, Seal Beach Run/Walk, Cypress PD Open House, La Palma Run for Fun, the Westminster Tet Parade, National Night Out, St. Patrick’s Day in Seal Beach, etc.)

 What if I have concerns about my age or physical ability?